Safeguarding children declaration

 South Tees Hospitals NHS Foundation Trust believes believe every unborn baby, child and young person has the right to grow up free from abuse or neglect.

-The Board of Directors is committed to ensuring practitioners are enabled to act in support of the children and families they work with and to work in partnership with local agencies where we cannot provide this support alone.
+The Board of Directors is committed to ensuring practitioners and volunteers are enabled to raise their concerns regarding the welfare of the children and families they work with and to work in partnership with local agencies where we cannot provide the required level of support alone.

 Board level lead

-The director of nursing and patient safety is the board level executive director lead for safeguarding children.
+The chief nurse is the board level executive director lead for safeguarding children and is supported by the assistant director of nursing (safeguarding).
 The board receives an annual safeguarding report and additional reports as necessary.